synthesizer-project/synference/docs/CONTRIBUTING.md

 ## Settting up your development environment

-To begin developing in SBIFitter first set up a new environment.
+To begin developing in synference first set up a new environment.

 ```bash
 python3 -m venv sbi-dev-env